Aarhus Airport

-Aarhus Airport (IATA: AAR, ICAO: EKAH) is a civilian airport located 19.4 NM northeast of Aarhus, Denmark.
+Aarhus Airport (IATA: AAR, ICAO: EKAH) is an international airport located 19.4 NM northeast of Aarhus, Denmark.

 History

 The airfield was established in 1943 by German occupying forces in World War II and was later used as a Cold War military base for the Danish and other allied airforces until the 1990s.
 The airport still contains a small military depot and plays host to occasional training exercises; the last NATO exercise was in 2007.